Koredotcom/docs/docs/xo/automation/natural-language/training/model-validation.md

     You can also open this window by clicking an individual dot on the ML graph instead of the entire quadrant.

-To understand NLU Training Validations and NLU Validate model, see <a href="https://docsinternal-kore.github.io/docs/xo/automation/natural-language/training/machine-learning-engine/#training-validations" target="_blank">Learn more</a>.
+To understand NLU Training Validations and NLU Validate model, click [here](/docs/xo/automation/natural-language/training/machine-learning-engine/#training-validations){:target="_blank"}.

 Whenever the Validate model is updated, you can click the **Re-Run Model** to generate the latest matrix.